Q. What are the eligibility requirements for the NIH Medical Research Scholars Program (MRSP)?

 The NIH MRSP has one residential location on the NIH campus, in Building 60.
 It consists of approximately 30 variably sized, fully furnished apartment options for rent.
 Units have private bathrooms and kitchens or kitchenettes.
 All rents include utilities (gas/electric, and water), and apartments are furnished with the basics for living.
 Students are expected to provide their own linens.
 There are no pets allowed.

 Q. Are NIH MRSP Scholars reimbursed for moving expenses?

-Yes, the program will reimburse the Scholars for reasonable costs associated with relocation to the NIH and back to their school at the end of the fellowship, up to a predetermined maximum amount.
+Yes, the program will reimburse the Scholars for reasonable costs associated with relocation to the NIH and back to their school at the end of the year, up to a predetermined maximum amount.

 Q. How long is the NIH MRSP fellowship?

-The NIH Medical Research Scholars Program is a 12-month program.
-All of the selected Scholars are expected to participate in the program for 12 months.
+The NIH MRSP is a 10-12-month program.
+All of the selected Scholars are expected to participate in the program for 10-12 months.

 Q. Will I be assigned an advisor when I arrive?

-Yes, after acceptance into the program (i.e., before your arrival) Scholars are assigned an advisor from the program's Board of Advisors, if possible based on their stated area of interest.
+Yes, after acceptance into the program (i.e., before their arrival) Scholars will be assigned an advisor from the program's Board of Advisors, generally based on their stated area of interest.
 The advisor oversees the Scholar's training, helps to identify a research mentor, and offers guidance to the Scholar throughout his/her tenure in the program.

 Q. How do I select a research mentor?

 Accepted students will participate in a Webinar with program leaders that will guide them on strategies and tools for mentor selection.
-Among the tools provided will be a listing of all pre-approved mentors in each institute/center, access to titles and descriptions of all active research projects, and contact information of current and past program participants to learn more about their experiences with various mentors and projects.
+Among the tools provided will be a listing of all pre-approved mentors in each NIH institute/center, access to titles and descriptions of all active research projects.
 Following the Webinar, accepted students should work with their assigned advisor to identify a mentor.
 Mentors can be selected before arrival in Bethesda or shortly thereafter.
-All mentor selections must be approved by the Scholar's advisor, the scientific director of the selected institute/center (it's best to pick a mentor who is already pre-approved), and the MRSP director.
+All mentor selections must be approved by the Scholar's advisor, and the MRSP academic director.

 Q. Is health insurance required?